sjspielman/datascience_final_assignment/README.md

 + Choice for which country/region to plot
-+ Option to start the X-axis on the date of first 100th CASE for that state, versus show all dates with data ++ Option to show Y-axis on linear or log scale
++ Option to start the X-axis on the date of first 100th CASE for that state, versus show all dates with data
+  + For a bonus, make the Nth case an input option
++ Option to show Y-axis on linear or log scale
- Theme for the plot (users should have at least FOUR options to choose from).
++ Theme for the plot (users should have at least FOUR options to choose from).
 These can either be built-in ggplot themes, or they can be from a different library of your choosing.
 + Options for colors to use (this has been templated for you, with defaults - please choose your own defaults!).
 This is two widgets (one color widget for cases, one color widget for deaths)